Holger Zastrow

 Holger Zastrow (born 12 January 1969 in Dresden) is a German politician of the liberal Free Democratic Party of Germany (FDP).
-He is President of state party in Saxony (since 1999) and chairman of the FDP parliamentary group in the Saxon Parliament (since 2004).
+He is President of the state party in Saxony (since 1999) and chairman of the FDP parliamentary group in the Saxon Parliament (since 2004).
 He is also a member of the federal board of the FDP.

 After the formation of a CDU-FDP coalition government in Saxony in 2009, he decided against taking the position as Deputy Prime Minister, choosing to remain chair of the parliamentary group.

+In May 2024, he then founded his own party, which he called "Team Zastrow".

+As a long-standing member of the Supervisory Board of Dresdner Verkehrsbetriebe, Holger Zastrow last traveled on public transport in 1991.